Supamang2122/Mountain-Madness-2020/Readme.md

 After cleaning the text extracted from the search, I concatenate all the text together as one really long string that represents all the text available on first pages of google.
 I then score each of my search results in order to determine which one would be the best.

 #### How the NLP syntax analysis Works
 In order to find the answer, I use n-grams.
-For example, if the search term is 'How often visit sea Kylie Jenner', then,
+For example, if the search term is 'How often visit sea FName LName', then,
 ```
-1-grams = ["How", "often", "visit", "sea", "Kylie", "Jenner"]
+1-grams = ["How", "often", "visit", "sea", "FName", "LName"]
 2-grams = ["How often", "visit sea", "Kylie Jenner"]
 etc.
 ```